-According to their website, the Rubee conversion kit is compatible with 16″- 28″ wheels with tyre width of 0.5-2.5″ and can be fitted to rigid or full suspension frames.
-Personally, I can see potential issues on full-suspension bikes and it’s unlikely this kit could be fitted to a dropper seat post.
+According to their website, the Rubee conversion kit is compatible with 16″- 28″ wheels with a tyre width of 0.5-2.5″ and can be fitted to rigid or full suspension frames.
+I can see potential issues on full-suspension bikes and it’s unlikely this kit could be fitted to a dropper seat post.

 Who is the Rubee X aimed at?

 The Rubee X is going to be popular with commuters or cyclists who are looking for occasional assistance when they ride hillier routes.
-If you already have a folding bike and don’t want for fork out for an e-bike, the Rubee is easy to transport and will fit in a rucksack.
+If you already have a folding bike and don’t want to fork out for an e-bike, the Rubee is easy to transport and will fit in a rucksack.